bever1337/bever1337-site/modules/data/article/building-a-document-with-wasm.md

 ### Hello, world!

 What's the point if we can't insert `<h1>Hello, world!</h1>` into the document?
 In the current landscape, we require more JavaScript glue because the Document API is not exposed to WASM.
-Neither is fetch, Navigator, or any other browser API that frontend developers rely on.
+Neither is fetch, Navigator or any other browser API that frontend developers rely on.
 WASM makes no assumptions about the environment!
 This [WebAssembly ticket](https://github.com/WebAssembly/proposals/issues/71) includes a conversation between a contributor and a developer with the same confusion as me.

 Let's talk more about that tasty, tasty glue.
 Rust developers may be familiar with the `wasm-bindgen` crate which includes the `web-sys` feature.
-These bind WASM and web API types to rust code, allowing developers to develop against API like `window` and `Navigator`.
+These bind WASM and web API types to rust code, allowing developers to develop against APIs like `window` and `Navigator`.
 At runtime, a JS shim proxies calls between the WASM bytecode and JS API.
 As a result, developers can only assert their WASM is safe, but the other side of the JS boundary is unsafe.
 (I'm sorry to report no JS compiler will fix this either.)

 Thankfully, some folks are hard at work on a solution: